-Students are charged varying rates of tuition based on the program in which they enroll, when they enrolled, and the number of credits being pursued.
+Students are charged varying rates of tuition based on the program in which they enroll, and the number of credits being pursued.
 A flat-fee tuition is charged to academic students who are taking 12 to 18 credits.
 Students who register for more than 18 credits will incur overload charges.
 A flat-fee tuition is charged to aviation training students who are taking 12 to 21 units.
 A per credit/unit charge is applied to students taking 11 or less credits.
-Exact charges for 2020-2021 are listed on page 37.
+Exact charges for 2021-2022 are listed on page 37.